balrogsamson/ea-shard-system/README.md

 * Reduce database load by creating a basic update queue that groups update types.
 After n seconds, push updates with m millisecond delay.
 * Create an installation shell script that stores the server-side files into the server directory.
 * Create custom bonuses unique to the shard system.
+* Create some system of termination so a shard does not level up once it's at max.

 ### Project Challenges ###
 * Shards need balance.
 We intend to remedy this by using incremental updates to test and release.
 First generation shards are planned to provide base stat bonuses whereas second and third will grow in complexity.